cloudmesh-community/hid-sp18-421/ssh-keygen.md

 3. Enter passphrase.

-4. Public and private keys generated will be in ~/.ssh folder
+4. Public and private keys generated will be in the `~/.ssh` folder

      id_rsa.pub: This is your public key and will be transferred to your server.